Nikita-Filonov/ui-coverage-scenario-tool-js/README.md

 ```

 When you call `tracker.startScenario(...)`, a new scenario automatically begins.
 All subsequent actions, such as
-`await tracker.trackCoverage(...)`, will be logged within the context of this scenario.
+`await tracker.trackElement(...)`, will be logged within the context of this scenario.
 To finalize and save the
 scenario, you need to call `await tracker.endScenario()`.
 This method ends the scenario and saves it to a JSON file.

 ```